Compare Rates

 Carrier Concerns with High LDL Levels

-This is the dangerous form of bad cholesterol that clogs arteries and can cause strokes and heart attacks.
+This is a dangerous form of bad cholesterol that clogs arteries and can cause strokes and heart attacks.

 Life insurance companies understand that this can be a serious condition if left untreated.
 They consider elevated cholesterol levels a possible beginning of heart disease or stroke.
 Cholesterol is a waxy substance found in fats, otherwise known as lipids, in your blood.